conan-io/docs/reference/commands/remote.rst

     Authenticate in the defined remotes

     positional arguments:
-      remote       Pattern of the remote/s to disable.
+      remote       Pattern or name of the remote/s to authenticate against.
 The pattern uses 'fnmatch' style wildcards.

-    options:
+    optional arguments:
       -h, --help   show this help message and exit
       -v [V]       Level of detail of the output.
 Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger     Show the output with log format, with time, type and message.
       --with-user  Only try to auth in those remotes that already have a username or a CONAN_LOGIN_ env-var defined

 conan remote disable